-The data in this report were split into two different trend sets: one from 2000–2006 and one from 2007–2011.
-The data was split this way to evaluate whether an increase in burrowing owls on the island between 2006 and 2007 influenced ashy storm-petrels.
-This report found an average increase in the ashy storm-petrel population index of 22.1 percent per year from 2000–2006, and a mean decrease in the ashy storm-petrel population index on SE Farallon Island of 7.19 percent per year from 2007 to 2012 (Nur et al. 2013, p.
+Ashy Storm-Petrel population trends were examined for the period 2000-2012.
+Using the best fit model, a significant change in trend, from increasing to decreasing, occurred between 2006 and 2007.
+Thus, subsequent analyses of storm-petrel population trends were split into two different trend sets: one from 2000–2006 and one from 2007–2011.
+This report found a significant average increase in the ashy storm-petrel population index of 22.1 percent per year from 2000–2006, and a mean non-significant decrease in the ashy storm-petrel population index on SE Farallon Island of 7.19 percent per year from 2007 to 2012 (Nur et al. 2013, p.
 25).
-However, this negative trend was not statistically significant and the 7.19 percent value is dependent on the authors’ selection of one model as best explaining the ASSP population index trends, using a model-selection approach based on AIC (Akaike Information Criterion) values.
-However, the selection of that model was not well supported, at least for the purposes of trend analysis, and selecting another model would have yielded a different trend estimate.
-Models that differ by less than 2 AIC units are generally considered to be competitive and have substantial support in their ability to explain the data (Anderson and Burnham 2001).
-The model selected by Nur et al. (2013) differed from two competing models by less than 0.1 AIC units and from six competing models by less than 2 AIC units (Nur et al. 2013, p.
-40).
-Therefore, several models other than the one they selected have strong support for explaining recent ashy storm-petrel population patterns, and if the trend analysis were based on one of those models, the trend estimate would be different.
-Nur et al. (2013) did not discuss this issue or report population trend estimates based on the competing models.
+Because of high interannual variability in the storm-petrel population index, the estimated decline of 7.19% resulted in high confidence intervals.
+Nur et al. (2013) also recognized that the six year time frame analyzed may have been too short to detect a significant trend.

-The recent trend decline was input into a model to determine what effect the reduction of 50 percent or 71.5 percent of the burrowing owls on the island due to mouse eradication would have.
-In addition to the most recent observed trend decline, this report also models two other population trend scenerios which the 2012 draft did not.
-These are a “moderate annual decline (3.4 percent)” and a “near stable annual trend (0.6 percent increase)” scenario.
-Each of these scenerioes models future population trends with “no burrowing owl reduction, 50 percent reduction, and 71.5 percent reduction”.
-As stated above, the results indicate that a reduction of burrowing owl abundance on SE Farallon Island will decrease instances of burrowing owl predation of ashy storm-petrels on the island.
-The analysis is sensitive to the timeframes that the data are grouped into.
-For instance, while a limited group of data (2007-2012) results in a future downward trajectory, using a larger data set would likely result in a different outcome.
-A longer term data set of petrel and predator population dynamics would be needed to be confident in population trajectories.
+To model potential future ashy storm-petrel population projections, the recent estimated “steep” declining trend of 7.19% was input into a model to determine what effect the reduction of 50 percent or 71.5 percent of the overwintering burrowing owl population on the islands (i.e., due to mouse eradication) would have.
+Because of uncertainty in this trend estimate, , this report also modeled two other population trend scenerios :one based on an estimated recent decline of 3.4%( or plus one standard erro of the mean; “moderate decline scenario”); and one based on an estimated recent increase of 0.63% (or plus two standard errors of the mean; “near stable scenario”).
+Each of these scenerios models future population trends with “no burrowing owl reduction, 50 percent reduction, and 71.5 percent reduction”.
+The results indicated that a reduction of burrowing owl abundance on SE Farallon Island will decrease instances of burrowing owl predation of ashy storm-petrels on the island with resulting benefits to the population .

 Nur et al. 2013 (p.
 26) used the last three years of ashy storm petrel capture data to estimate the current number of breeding birds on the island.
-They concluded with a 95 percent confidence interval that there are between 3790 and 8778 breeding birds on SE Farallon Island.
+They concluded with a 95 percent confidence interval that there are between 3790 and 8778 breeding birds on SE Farallon Island, with a mean of 5768 breeders.
+This mean value is 117% higher than the previous Sydeman et al. (1998) estimate in 1992.
+Thus, despite projections of a potential declines since 2007, numbers are substantially higher than in 1992.

-”